-NCATS supports Diversity and Re-entry Research Supplements through the following funding opportunity announcements:
+The NCATS CTSA Program supports Diversity and Re-Entry Research Supplements to active and eligible UL1 grants through the following funding opportunity announcements (FOAs):

 Prospective applicants and their mentors are strongly encouraged to contact their respective NCATS program officer and/or the scientific contact listed below during the initial preparation of a supplement application and prior to its submission to discuss the goals and objectives of the supplement application.
 Critical issues to be discussed with program officer may include, but are not limited to: the research development and mentoring plan activities and objectives, the potential of the candidate to successfully continue his or her research career, and the appropriate supplement duration for the proposed candidate.
 Critical issues to be discussed with the scientific contacts may include but are not limited to candidate eligibility.
-General grants management-related funding opportunity announcement questions should be sent to Leslie Le.
-Grant-specific questions should be directed to the NCATS grants management specialist assigned to that CTSA.
+General grants management-related FOA questions should be sent to Leslie Le.
+Grant-specific questions should be directed to the NCATS grants management specialist assigned to that CTSA Program hub.
+Note diversity and/or re-entry supplement applications to R21 or U01 grants through the CTSA Program Collaborative Innovation Awards (CCIAs) will not be considered for funding.

 The NCATS scientific contacts for diversity and re-entry supplement applications to active CTSA Program UL1-Linked Specialized Center Cooperative Agreement grants are: